rosschapman/internetross/blog.md

 Now, when `<Layout />` is rendered, the child component passed as the prop `sidebar` won't get constructed through a function invocation -- it's already cached in mem.

-Y'all, let's be careful about how we present anti-patterns and best practices in our thought leadershipness.
-Often this writing ends up being spec or framework documentation plagiarized and adorned with gifs.
-But without contextual complexity we may be doing a disservice to our fellow humans who dev -- especially less experienced devs.
-With this week's challenge, that's now two major prod bugs I've fixed related to inline functions causing unecessary re-renders and creating undesired effects.
-However, both cases were materially quite different because the offending inline funcs were buried in different types of abstractions.
-I'm glad that after the fact I can properly attribute the cause to a commonly known React architecture problem -- that is, a problem with React composition not a problem inherent to React.
-Having shared language when communicating the *what* or *what caused this...* is important for incident reporting.
+Sigh.
+We likely ended up in this place as a result of not inserting more connect boundaries for store-subscribed components as the code grew over time.
+This is a not at all uncommon (read: forgivable) symptom of "bottom-up" programming.
+Unlike the pristine nirvanic fields of instructive examples, we make our bed in large agile-y UI projects born from larger organizations where the requirements for the  application accrete, fissure, and even explode in fantastic ways over time.
+The primitives you start with to satisfy embryonic requirements, like a root-level `<Page />` component, may just become one large prop-drilled well.
+Graph hell.

+Which means suddenly you find yourself debugging why a click event on a sidebar button is being swallowed.
+You notice the divs are flashing in the Elements tab of Chrome dev tools, which means the browser is repainting the sidebar on click -- re-renders!

+Ok, so instructive examples won't necessarily help you.
+But I'll also asterisk this post and append they aren't worthless either. *Post facto* I can properly identify and classify this bug as a commonly known React problem -- that is, a problem with React composition not a problem inherent to React -- because I have done some reading about this potential problem.
+I can then use this shared language when communicating the *what* or *what caused this...* during a retrospective or or incident report.
+But I suspect I could have arrived to that similar conclusion if I'd read articles that had more persuasive examples.

 # 7/13/2019